 Having one or two drinks after work or while out on the town with friends can easily lead to you being pulled over.
-If your blood alcohol concentration (BAC) is 0.08 percent or higher, or if you show signs of impairment, you could be arrested for a DUI-related charge in Indianapolis.
+If your blood alcohol concentration is 0.08% or higher, or if you show signs of impairment, you could be arrested for a DUI-related charge in Indianapolis.

-As it’s referred to in Indiana, operating a vehicle while intoxicated is also known as OWI, DUI, or OVWI.
-Regardless of the term, OWVI can be a serious misdemeanor or felony, depending on the circumstances.
+As it’s referred to in Indiana, operating a motor vehicle while intoxicated is also known as OWI, DUI, or OVWI.
+Regardless of the term, OWVI can be a severe misdemeanor or felony, depending on the circumstances.
 It’s not something you can talk your way out of or deal with on your own.
-The criminal and collateral impact of a DUI on your record is best handled by a legal professional.
+A legal professional best handles the criminal and collateral impact of a DUI on your record.

 Because of the potentially life-altering consequences of conviction, such as limited job opportunities, an inability to drive, and possible time behind bars, it’s critical to address an Indianapolis DUI correctly right from the start.